-Holt’s CFO and interim CEO, Dan Smith, shares a fun and feathered connection he has with many of the families in Holt’s family strengthening programs around the world.
+Holt’s President and CEO, Dan Smith, shares a fun and feathered connection he has with many of the families in Holt’s family strengthening programs around the world.

 In my day-to-day work here at Holt, I often find myself reflecting on the ways that my personal life intersects with our global work for children and families.